kaan-keskin/software-architecture-notes/Extra-Topics-II-ArchitectureActivities.md

 ### Architectural Analysis

-Architectural analysis is the process of understanding the environment in which a proposed system will operate and determining the requirements for the system.
+**Architectural analysis is the process of understanding the environment in which a proposed system will operate and determining the requirements for the system.**

 The input or requirements to the analysis activity can come from any number of stakeholders and include items such as:

-- What the system will do when operational (the functional requirements)?
+- What the system will do when operational (**the functional requirements**)?
-- How well the system will perform runtime non-functional requirements such as reliability, operability, performance efficiency, security, compatibility?
+- How well the system will perform runtime **non-functional requirements** such as reliability, operability, performance efficiency, security, compatibility?
 - Development-time of non-functional requirements such as maintainability and transferability.
 - Business requirements and environmental contexts of a system that may change over time, such as legal, social, financial, competitive, and technology concerns.

-The outputs of the analysis activity are those requirements that have a measurable impact on a software system's architecture, called architecturally significant requirements.
+The outputs of the analysis activity are those requirements that have a measurable impact on a software system's architecture, called **Architecturally Significant Requirements (ASRs)**.

 ### Architectural Synthesis

-Architectural synthesis or design is the process of creating an architecture.
+**Architectural synthesis or design is the process of creating an architecture.**

-Given the architecturally significant requirements determined by the analysis, the current state of the design and the results of any evaluation activities, the design is created and improved
+Given the architecturally significant requirements determined by the analysis, the current state of the design and the results of any evaluation activities, the design is created and improved.

 ### Architecture Evaluation

-Architecture evaluation is the process of determining how well the current design or a portion of it satisfies the requirements derived during analysis.
+**Architecture evaluation is the process of determining how well the current design or a portion of it satisfies the requirements derived during analysis.**

 An evaluation can occur whenever an architect is considering a design decision, it can occur after some portion of the design has been completed, it can occur after the final design has been completed or it can occur after the system has been constructed.

-Some of the available software architecture evaluation techniques include Architecture Trade-off Analysis Method (ATAM) and TARA.
+Some of the available software architecture evaluation techniques include **Architecture Trade-off Analysis Method (ATAM)** and TARA.

 ### Architecture Evolution

-**Architecture evolution** is the process of maintaining and adapting an existing software architecture to meet changes in requirements and environment.
+**Architecture evolution is the process of maintaining and adapting an existing software architecture to meet changes in requirements and environment.**

 As software architecture provides a fundamental structure of a software system, its evolution and maintenance would necessarily impact its fundamental structure.

-As such, architecture evolution is concerned with adding new functionality as well as maintaining existing functionality and system behavior.
+As such, **architecture evolution is concerned with adding new functionality as well as maintaining existing functionality and system behavior.**

 Architecture requires critical supporting activities.
 These supporting activities take place throughout the core software architecture process.
 They include knowledge management and communication, design reasoning and decision making, and documentation.

 Book Recommendation:

-- Building Evolutionary Architectures: Support Constant Change - Neal Ford - 2017
+- **Building Evolutionary Architectures: Support Constant Change - Neal Ford - 2017**

 ![Neal Ford Books](./images/neal-ford-books.png)